sonertari/PFRE/README.md

 	femail-chroot-1.0p2.tgz
 	gettext-0.19.7.tgz
 	libiconv-1.14p3.tgz
+	libmcrypt-2.5.8p2.tgz
 	libxml-2.9.3.tgz
 	php-5.6.18.tgz
+	php-mcrypt-5.6.18.tgz
 	php-pcntl-5.6.18.tgz
 	xz-5.2.2p0.tgz

-Install Apache, PHP, and php-pcntl by running the following commands, which should install their dependencies as well:
+Install Apache, PHP, php-pcntl, and php-mcrypt by running the following commands, which should install their dependencies as well:

 	# pkg_add -v apache-httpd-openbsd
 	# pkg_add -v php
 	# pkg_add -v php-pcntl
+	# pkg_add -v php-mcrypt

 If you want to see if all required packages are installed successfully, run the following command: